YoungXinyu1802/YoungXinyu1802.github.io/_pages/about.md

 [[PDF]](https://ai.nejm.org/doi/full/10.1056/AIoa2400196), [[Twitter]](https://twitter.com/james_y_zou/status/1709608909395357946), [[Code]](https://github.com/Weixin-Liang/LLM-scientific-feedback)

-We created an automated pipeline using GPT-4 to provide comments on the full PDFs of scientific papers.
+We created an automated pipeline using GPT-4 to provide comments on the full PDFs of scientific papers and show that LLM and human feedback can complement each other.
 <!-- - Our results suggest that LLM and human feedback can complement each other.
 While human expert review is and should continue to be the foundation of rigorous scientific process, LLM feedback could benefit researchers, especially when timely expert feedback is not available and in earlier stages of manuscript preparation before peer-review. -->
 </div>
 </div>